TIBCOSoftware/snappydata/docs/install.md

 - **spark-jobserver** - Fork of _spark-jobserver_ project with some additions to integrate with SnappyData.

-  The _spark_, _store_ and _spark-jobserver_ directories are required to be clones of the respective SnappyData repositories, and are integrated in the top-level snappydata project as git submodules.
-When working with submodules, updating the repositories follows the normal [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
+  The _spark_, _store_ and _spark-jobserver_ directories are required to be clones of the respective SnappyData repositories, and are integrated in the top-level SnappyData project as git sub-modules.
+When working with sub-modules, updating the repositories follows the normal [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
 One can add some aliases in gitconfig to aid pull/push like:

 ```
 [alias]